-Taking rock climbing lessons is the best way to rapidly become efficient at the art of safe rock climbing.
-Finding the right lesson that best fits you is much dependent on your experience level.
+Finding the right class that best fits you is much dependent on your experience level.
+Not sure!
+Contact us for a consultation.

 In lead climbing, the willingness to risk a potential fall comes with a much higher mental challenge and therefore requires previous climbing experience.
 Our prerequisites for lead climbing lessons are as follows: